mikarubi/litrev/README.md

 - _Step 3_: Automated download of all full-text articles that match the specified search query.
 - _Step 4_: Automated curation and cleaning of article text for all downloaded articles.
 - _Step 5_: Automated extraction of relevant text segments and emphasis of potential keywords.
-- _Step 6_: Automated scoring of the presence or absence of circular redundant explanations based on manual evaluation of specified criteria.
+- _Step 6_: Automated scoring of the presence or absence of circular analyses based on manual evaluation of specified criteria.
 - _Step 7_: Automated storage of collated evaluations and scores in a simple database and a summary table.